VickySteeves/NaNoWriMo-novel/novel.md

 Harriet sighed.
 She really didn’t want to have this conversation with a girl she barely knew, but since arriving in New York yesterday meant she had no friends, she decided to put herself out on a limb.

 “I have no idea what came over me.
 It was the strangest thing.
-I got a few weird pangs in my chest, like my heart was constricting.”
+I got a few weird pangs in my chest, like my heart was being squeezed in a vice.
+My hears started ringing too, but June’s voice kinda snapped me out of it.”

 “Oh my goodness!”
 Ruth exclaimed, her face contorted into worry, “Has this happened before?”

 “No, never.”
 Harriet confessed, “It was really weird.
 I really have no idea what happened.
-Nothing has happened so far today, so I’m going to just put it on jet lag.”
+Nothing has happened so far today, so I’m going to just put it on jet lag.
+I did only arrive two days ago, after all, and didn’t get to sleep that much because of it.”

 “That’s probably what it was.”
 Ruth nodded sagely, “I was lucky that I was able to move here last week.
 My mom and my aunt drove me from Boston and helped me move.
 I still slept for a straight week after the fact though, at least when my roommates were gone for work.
 I nearly became nocturnal!”
-She laughed, earning a few disbelieving looks from the guests trapped with us.
+She laughed her ridiculously low-pitched, guffawed, snorting laugh, earning a few disbelieving looks from the guests trapped with us.

 Harriet tried to keep it together, but the fact that the background music to this conversation was this same poor boy, who refused to stop crying, did not help her case.
 His cohort of buddies were all desperately trying to make him laugh, but he was too guilty.
 His big, wet tears were streaming down his face as his friends made silly faces, sang ridiculous songs, and tried to give him hugs.